fericlab/mt-optoIDR/mt_optoIDR_scripts/mt_condensate_finder_1.0/README.md

     pip install trackpy

 ## Running
- Given an input file, size data and centroid estimates for an inputted threshold are returned.
-The program previews the image with the thresholded punctae and allows for modifications of the threshold on the fly.
+Given an input file, size data, and centroid estimates for an inputted threshold are returned.
+The program previews the image with the thresholded puncta and allows for modifications of the threshold on the fly.
 ## Inputs:
     # folder        - [directory] complete directory of the input folder containing files to be run
     # p_to_mu       - [float] pixel to micron conversion ratio
 ## Optional Inputs:
     # All arrays can have either one value for each channel, or one element which will be applied to all channels
-    # timesteps     - [array of ints] an array containing the timesteps to be analyzed
+    # timesteps     - [array of ints] an array containing the first timestep and the final timestep to be analyzed delimited by commas
-    # zstacks       - [array of ints] an array containing the zstacks to be analyzed
+    # zstacks       - [array of ints] an array containing the first zstack and the final zstack to be analyzed delimited by commas
-    # channels      - [array of ints] an array the channel indices of czifile to be analyzed
+    # channels      - [array of ints] an array the channel indices of the czifile to be analyzed
     # intensities   - [array of ints] an array of intensities per each channel
     # backints      - [array of floats] estimate background noise outside of the mitochondrial network
     # masksizes     - [array of ints] approximate radius (in pixels) of the puncta.
 Overestimate